arthur7373/linux-training/level3/3-1-IPtables.md

 ```

-Multuple ports can be blocked in ine rule with **multiport** module
+Multiple ports can be blocked in ine rule with **multiport** module
 Here we block Microsoft-DS and Netbios ports for both TCP & UDP
 ```bash
 iptables -A FORWARD -p tcp -m multiport --dport 445,137,138,139  -j DROP